-Water budgets are designed to give customers the water they need for both indoor and outdoor uses.
+Water budgets are designed to give customers the water they need for both indoor and outdoor uses, specific to the household and/or business size and landscape area.
 Tiered water rates reward customers who use water efficiently and discourage water waste.

-Outdoor water budgets are based on the amount of water required to maintain a property’s irrigated area as if there was turf grass in that area.
 The number of billing units will vary every month depending on daily weather information gathered throughout the District’s service area.
-Therefore, customers will receive more water in the summer for outdoor water budgets than in the winter.
+Therefore, customers will receive more water in the summer than in the winter.
 Each customer’s estimated irrigated area is listed on their billing statement.
-Outdoor water budgets may be customized to the specific irrigated area through EMWD’s variance process.
-Customers with pools, spas, and/or ponds may note that the evaporation rate is approximately equal to the amount of water that turf grass requires, so it is already accounted for in outdoor water budgets.
+Irrigated areas may be customized through EMWD’s variance process.
+Customers with pools, spas, and/or ponds may note that the evaporation rate is approximately equal to the amount of water that turf grass requires.
+Pools and spas are included in the irrigated area square footage.

 Please select a link below to learn more about...

 For information on Commercial, Industrial, and Institutional customer tiered rates, please click here.